kaique-ryan-santos-chagas/face-emotions-detection/README.md

 ```
 {
-  "filename": "Filename sent to API",
+  "filename": "Filename of file sent to API",
   "user_id": "Your user id in database (Int) ",
   "age_group": "Your public age in the video",
   "audiovisual_production": "Your Audiovisual Production name"
 }
 ```

+Obs: This route need a zip file containing video to be analysed by AI in API in multipart/form-data format.